 Our social media marketing specialist Gabrielle Maheux offers up tips to make your ad copy sing.

-Bonus: Download a free visual guide to crafting persuasive headlines, emails, ads and calls to action.
+Bonus: Download The Wheel of Copy, a free visual guide to crafting persuasive headlines, emails, ads and calls to action.
 Save time and write copy that sells!

 Essential copywriting tips for your social ads

 Whenever possible, simplify your writing.
 You don’t want to make people work harder than is necessary to engage with your ad.

 When people scroll through their feed, they’re not always going to stop and click the “see more” button to read the full text.
 When Hootsuite boosts posts on Facebook, we remove all additional text so that the reader doesn’t have to expand to see the rest of the content.